yeshimonipede/Iowa_LiquorSales_Education/Checkpoint_2.0_README.md

 (1) a merged dataset between the Gin liquor sales in the state of Iowa  between 2016-2017 and education levels (2) a merged dataset between all liquor sales in Iowa and socioeconomic factors (such as education attainment levels)

 Hypothesis testing:
--using K-means clustering to compare differences between counties
+-using K-means clustering to compare differences between counties By partitioning data points into clusters based on similarity, K-means helps identify meaningful patterns and relationships within datasets.
+Its straightforward implementation and ability to handle large volumes of data make it a go-to method for exploratory analysis and pattern recognition across various domains.
 ---------------------
 Regression Analysis
 ----------------------